 More information can be found here.

-It depends on the supplier of the vehicle and the pickup location.
-Usually, franchises do not accept another person paying.
-Corporate locations may permit another person paying although that person must have a current and valid photo ID at the time of pickup/payment.
-We usually, if asked, have to call the location and/or supplier to inquire.
+It depends on the provider of the vehicle and the pickup location.
+Usually, franchises do not accept another person paying for a hired vehicle.
+Corporate locations may permit another person paying, although that person must have a current and valid photo ID at the time of pickup and payment.
+If asked, we usually have to call the location and/or car rental provider to inquire over situations like this.

 Need more help?
 Contact our Customer Care Team.